suryachittem/Simon-Says-Game-/README.md

 🎯 How to Play

->Click anywhere or press a key to start the game.
+->Click anywhere or press a key to start the game.

->Watch the sequence of colors that light up.
+->Watch the sequence of colors that light up.

->Click the buttons in the exact same order.
+->Click the buttons in the exact same order.

->The sequence grows by one button each round.
+->The sequence grows by one button each round.

->If you click the wrong button, the game is over.
+->If you click the wrong button, the game is over.

 📂 Project Structure